osamhack2021/AI_APP_handylib_devlib/recommendation/readme.md

 Open a Pull Request

 # License
 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See LICENSE.txt<TODO:add link> for more information.

 # Contact